dgucc/java/README.md

 Look at the generated QR-Code "WIFI-SSID.png"

-Scan the QR-Code with your smartphone to connect the Wi-Fi
+Scan the QR-Code with your smartphone to connect the related Wi-Fi
 > 'WIFI:S:WIFI-SSID;T:WPA;P:WIFI-PASSWORD;H:false;;'